IJeffray/A540R260_4MB/README.md

 This is my implementation of a 4MB RAM card for Acorn A540 / R260 machines.
 It follows Acorn's design as per the schematic in the A540/R260 TRM, but replaces the RAMs with 16bit parts.
 It's a four-layer design, using a split power plane for separated RAM VCC.

-First 6 samples have been manufactured and stress tested for 12 hours no issues.
+Sixteen cards have been built so far and decently stress tested for "many days" in at least 8 different machines, with no issues found.

 ## Licence